RajorshiSChandra/validation-sim/README.md

       `gpus`).
 In general, you should use as much `mem` as available on a single node on your system, and use `nodes=1` (as multiple nodes are used via multiple jobs).
+4. Note that CUDA 11 is required (NOT Cuda 12), so ensure that the loaded modules are correct.
+You can check this by running `module list` on your system.

 ### Running a Simulation